ibm-watson-data-lab/ibmos2spark/scala/README.md

 with the swift protocol.
 This packages uses the new [swift2d/stocator](https://github.com/SparkTC/stocator) protocol, availble on the latest IBM Spark Service instances (and through IBM Data Science Experience).

+One can use the swift protocol connection to read and write data that are formatted according to the Hadoop FileSystem format (which creates a distributed set of files in the Object Storage container).

+Additionally, on may also get, put and delete individual files not in Hadoop FileSystem format.

 ## Installation

 We are in the process of publishing a release to Maven Central.
 For now, a snapshot version is available.